-Here $W_{\theta}(\cdot)$ is a neural network with $\mathrm{tanh}$ activation functions at the output layer \cite{liu2023physics} such that $W_{\theta}(x) \in (0,1) \forall x \in \mathcal{D}$.
-The first term $L_z(\theta)$ penalizes the violation of the condition \eqref{eq: Zubov zero at zero}.
-The second term $L_r(\theta)$ penalizes the violation of the relationship \eqref{eq:tanh_relation}.
-To evaluate $V(\cdot)$ that appears in this loss, we must simulate the closed-loop system from the initial conditions $\{x_i\}_{i=1}^{M}$.
-Finally, the third term $L_p(\theta)$ is the physic-informed part to minimize the residual of the Zubov PDE in \eqref{eq: Zubov}.
+where The first and second terms, $L_z(\theta)$ and $L_r(\theta)$, penalize the violation of \eqref{eq: Zubov zero at zero} and \eqref{eq:tanh_relation}, respectively.
+We note that to evaluate $V(\cdot)$ that appears in this loss, we simulate the closed-loop system from $M$ initial conditions $\{x_i\}_{i=1}^{M}$.
+Finally, the third term $L_p(\theta)$ is the physic-informed part to minimize the residual of the Zubov PDE in \eqref{eq: Zubov} at $K$ sampled states.